 The preparation of the financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates are based on the management's best knowledge of current events and actions that the Corporation may undertake in the future.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.
 Critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements include the identification of triggering events indicating that intangible assets might be impaired and the use of the going concern basis of preparation of the financial statements.
 At each reporting period, management assesses the basis of preparation of the financial statements.
 The financial statements have been prepared on a going concern basis in accordance with IFRS.
 The going concern basis of presentation assumes that the Corporation will continue its operations for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
-Assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment within the next financial year include allocation of shared costs amongst the Neptune group companies (See Related Party Transactions section above) and the measurement derivative warrant liabilities (note 19 to the financial statements) and of stockbased compensation (note 14 to the financial statements).
+Assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment within the next financial year include the measurement derivative warrant liabilities (note 21 to the financial statements), of stock-based compensation (note 15 to the financial statements) and the determination of the recoverable amount of the Corporation's cash generating unit ("CGU") (note 3(e) (ii) to the financial statements).
 Also, the management uses judgment to determine which research and development ("R&D") expenses qualify for R&D tax credits and in what amounts.
 The Corporation recognizes the tax credits once it has reasonable assurance that they will be realized.
 Recorded tax credits are subject to review and approval by tax authorities and therefore, could be different from the amounts recorded.